panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 increment(41); // => 42
 ```

 The `increment()` arrow consists of only one expression: `num + 1`.
-The expression is implicitely returned by the arrow function without the use of `return` keyword.
+The expression is implicitly returned by the arrow function without the use of `return` keyword.

 ## 5. Methods